340:40-9-2. Case changes

 (5) 99 – State Office use only.

-(f) When the provider change comes to the attention of the worker after benefit closure and benefits are not reopened, the worker only authorizes care for the new provider through the closure date.
+(f) When the worker becomes aware of a provider change after benefit closure and benefits are not reopened, the worker only authorizes child care for the new provider through the closure date.
 In this instance, the worker enters a begin and an end date on the authorization.

 7. When the worker determines that the client is no longer eligible for child care benefits, the worker must close child care benefits by the 27th day of the month, when possible, because the Information Management System (IMS) sends eligibility information to EPPIC on the 28th day of the month for the following month.

-(1) When the client requests benefit closure, advance notice is not required so the worker may close child care benefits effective the day of request unless the client requests closure between the 28th and 31st of the month.
+(1) When the client requests benefit closure, advance notice is not required.
+The worker closes the child care benefit effective on the request day unless the request date is between the 28th and 31st of the month.
 In this instance, the worker closes child care effective the first day of the next month.
 Otherwise, the authorization remains open on EPPIC for the entire next month.

-8. When more than one child receives care on a case and one of the children leaves the home, the worker closes the authorization for the child who is leaving the home 10-calendar days from the date the worker takes action, unless the parent or caretaker agrees upon an earlier date.
+8. When more than one child receives child care on a case and one of the children leaves the home, the worker closes the authorization for the child who is leaving the home 10-calendar days from the date the worker takes action, unless the parent or caretaker agrees upon an earlier date.

-10. When the worker closes the subsidized child care benefits because the family's anticipated income exceeds the income eligibility threshold, per DHS Appendix C-4 the worker must determine if the client's income for the current month exceeds the income eligibility threshold.
+10. When the worker closes the subsidized child care benefits because the family's anticipated income exceeds the income eligibility threshold, per OKDHS Appendix C-4, the worker must determine if the client's income for the current month exceeds the income eligibility threshold.
+When the client is:

-(b) To continue the child care for 90-calendar days, the worker closes the Child Care tab in FACS (E-section) using the appropriate reason code.
+11. (a) To continue the child care for 90-calendar days, the worker closes the FACS Child Care tab (E-section) using the appropriate reason code.